An Equilibrium Analysis of Scrip Systems

 Theorem~\ref{thm:distribution} proves that, for a sufficiently large number $n$ of agents, and after a sufficiently large number $r$ of rounds, the distribution of wealth will almost always be close to the distribution that minimizes relative entropy.
 In this section, we simulate the game to gain an understanding of how large $n$ and $r$ need to be in practice.
 The simulations show that our theoretical results apply even to relatively small systems; we get tight convergence with a few thousand agents, and weaker convergence for smaller numbers, in very few rounds rounds, indeed, a constant number per agent.

 The first simulation explores the tightness of convergence to the distribution that minimizes relative entropy for various values of $n$.
 We used a single type of agent, with $\beta = \rho = \chi = 1$, $m = 2$, and $k = 5$.
-For each value of $n$, the simulation was started with a distribution of money as close as possible to the distribution $d^*$ that minimizes relative entropy to the distribution $q$ defined in Theorem~\ref{thm:distribution} that characterizes the distribution of money in equilibrium (when the threshold strategy 5 is used).
+For each value of $n$, the simulation was started with a distribution of money as close as possible to the distribution $d^*$.
+(Recall that $d^*$ is the distribution that minimizes relative entropy to the distribution $q$ defined in Theorem~\ref{thm:distribution}, and that $d^*$ characterizes the distribution of money in equilibrium when the threshold strategy 5 is used.)